-Microchipping makes it easier to track down lost dogs and to identify dangerous dogs in the community.
+Microchipping makes it easier to track down lost dogs and reunite them with their owners.
+It also helps to identify dangerous dogs in the community.

 You can get your puppy or dog microchipped by a vet or other qualified microchip implanter, then notify Council.

 Failure to microchip your dog if it falls into one of the categories below could result in prosecution and a fine of up to $3,000.

 Other dogs that need to be microchipped

 Your dog(s) will also need to be microchipped if:

 - you are registering your dog for the first time in your local area

 - your dog has been impounded for the second time

 Working farm dogs don’t need to be microchipped.

 What to do after you’ve microchipped your dog